KotoLLC/peacenik/docs/README.md

 ## How the social graph works

 You can read about Koto's [social graph here](social-graph.md).
 It's almost identical to Facebook.
 Friends can post / see your timeline, but nobody else can.

-## Our motivation

-We want a functional alternative to Facebook that does not sell advertising or tolerate the distribution of lies to tilt elections, create chaos, encourage ignorance, and ruin civil discourse.

 ## Who are you?